freeorion/freeorion/BUILD.md

   * OpenGL - 2.1 or later ; usually provided by the graphic card driver or Operating System
-  * OpenGL Utilities (GLU) ; usually provided by the graphic card driver or Operating System
   * OpenAL - It's recommended to use the [OpenAL Soft] implementation
   * [Boost] - 1.58 or later
   * [zlib]